MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/support-for-organization-fonts-in-powerpoint-for-the-web.md

     `Set-SPOCustomFontCatalog -FontFolder “C:\ProgramData\Fonts" -LibraryUrl https://contosofonts.sharepoint.com/FontLibrary`

    > [!NOTE]
-   > Your font folder should be the directory holding all your font files and should not include any non-font files.
+   > - Your font folder should be the directory holding all your font files and should not include any non-font files.
+   > - You may be re-prompted to enter your credentials at this step.

     Allow 24-hours for the Sharepoint servers to update and for the users in your organization to see their organization fonts when using the **Font** dropdown menu in PowerPoint for the web.